spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/toggler-hash/README.md

 # toggler-hash (molecule)

-Initiates functionality to add/remove class to/from some array of DOM-elements if browser address input field consist or doesn't consist same hash as in component.
+Provides functionality to add/remove class to/from an array of DOM-elements if browser address input field includes or doesn't include the same hash as in a component.

 ## Code sample